 18 July - 5 August 2005

-This three-week programme is now in its fifth year and attracts students from the US, Canada, Europe and South America, Australia and Japan.
+This three-week program is now in its fifth year and attracts students from the US, Canada, Europe and South America, Australia and Japan.

-The programme offers a unique opportunity to examine Irish history, politics, anthropology, literature, drama, film, archaeology and art.
-Teaching is combined with fieldtrips to sites of historic, political,
+The program offers a unique opportunity to examine Irish history, politics, anthropology, literature, drama, film, archeology and art.
+Teaching is combined with field trips to sites of historic, political,

 scientific and cultural interest in Northern Ireland.
-Aspects of the conflict are also explored through meetings and dialogue with community group leaders, local think-tank organisations, politicians and the Police Service.
+Aspects of the conflict are also explored through meetings and dialog with community group leaders, local think-tank organizations, politicians and the Police Service.
 The closing date is 31 May .

-There are two scholarships available for this programme: the Estyn Evans and John Fairleigh Scholarships (closing date 31 March ).
+There are two scholarships available for this program: the Estyn Evans and John Fairleigh Scholarships (closing date 31 March ).

 Dr Dominic Bryan, Director